xerk-dot/weather-data-challenge/write-up.md

 ## Q&A

 ### Q: How long did you spend working on the problem?
 What difficulties, if any, did you run into along the way?
 **A:** I started work at 1:10pm and finished at 5:00pm.
-Afterwards, I did some finishing edits to the documentation.
+For the next hour, I did some finishing edits to the documentation.

+This was a tremendously fun project.
+Made me realize how much I need to pivot given how good AI is at python.
+While AI proved to be an incredibly capable coding partner, the experience highlighted that the real value lies in understanding the problem domain, making architectural decisions, and knowing how to effectively guide and correct AI's output.
+The most challenging aspects weren't in writing the code itself, but in ensuring the solution precisely met requirements, handled edge cases correctly, and maintained consistency across all components ("ETL pipelines").

 ### Q: Please list any AI assistants you used to complete your solution, along with a description of how you used them.
 Be specific about the key prompts that you used, any areas where you found the assistant got stuck and needed help, or places where you wrote skeleton code that you asked the assistant to complete, for example.
 **A:** Primarily Claude Sonnet 3.5, in Cursor.